-The Department's Storm Water Committee continues to involve many different Department bureaus and outside agencies, including staff from the Illinois Environmental Protection Agency Bureau of Water, to address ongoing NPDES issues and concerns.
+The Department's Storm Water Committee continues to involve many different Department bureaus and outside agencies, including staff from the IEPA Bureau of Water, to address ongoing NPDES issues and concerns.
 This assists with all minimum control measures.

-If you have any questions or need additional information, please contact Scott Marlow at (217) 782-3195 or Michael Copp, co-chairmen of the IDOT Storm Water Committee, at (217) 782-3413.
+Thank you for your interest in Illinois' transportation system.
+If you have any questions or need additional information, please contact Scott Marlow (217-782-3195) or Michael Copp (217-782-3413) Co-chairman of the IDOT Storm Water Committee.

-Sincerely,
+Sincerely.